AbsaOSS/pramen/README.md

       name = "table_name"
       format = "parquet"
       path = "hdfs://cluster/path/to/parquet/folder"
+      # You can specify the target nuber of records per partition
       records.per.partition = 1000000
+      # Or the excplicit partition count
+      #number.of.partitions

+      # If true, Pramen will use coalesce() instead of repartition() when `records.per.partition` is specified
+      #prefer.coalesce = true

       # (Experimental) Save mode to use when writing to partitions.
       # Supported: overwrite (default), append